August 24th, 2022 | Sterling

 While it’s understandable that a license itself would seem as much of a primary source as you can get, you can’t tell from looking at the license if it is still in good standing.
 A license could have been revoked, suspended, or the candidate could be facing sanctions, exclusions, or disciplinary actions.
 This is unfortunately much more common and it’s not always a result of medical malpractice.
 Other reasons a license could be suspended include the candidate not paying their tuition or even child support.
 To identify the primary source, you or your screening provider can find the most up to date information on the board’s website.

 Myth #5.
 It is Not Possible to Continuously Monitor the Status of Board-issued Licenses

 Trying to monitor license statuses manually on a daily or weekly basis might not be feasible, but with advances in technology that can automate the process, it can become a reality.
 Sterling’s Medical License Monitoring solution tracks medical licensing board websites, data feeds, and other sources to identify changes to license statuses as they occur.
 That way, not only can you reduce your organization’s risk and administrative burden, you can also react to changes right away vs. in weeks or months.

 Healthcare organizations don’t have to bear the weight of managing these background screening requirements on their own.
 By working with a trusted provider that offers healthcare-specific solutions and deep market expertise, employers can feel confident in making informed hiring decisions while staying compliant.
-Learn more about Sterling’s Healthcare and Life Sciences screening solutions.
+Learn more about Sterling’s healthcare background check & screening solutions.